 A meaningful conversation can be best described as:

 “The reality your audience constructs from information received.
-The meaning they give this information assisting you maximise your own outcome.”
+The meaning they give this information assisting you to maximise your own outcome.”

 To better understand this definition, we need to break it down into two parts.